tomyHHC/tomyhhc.github.io/legend.md

 # Experience
 ---

+###  Unity3D Virtual Reality Jr Developer - Remote
+##### May 2019 ~ Present
+##### [OutboxEDU] ( New York )
+- About OutboxEDU: Experienced Teacher Assistant with a demonstrated history of working in the e-learning industry.
+Skilled in Data Analysis, Educational Technology, Augmented Reality (AR), Mixed Reality, and Language Teaching.
+- My job is to create a VR environment to help teachers and students enjoy learning using Google Cardboard.
+<br><br>

 ### Unity 3D Augmented Reality Developer Intern
 ##### Oct 2018 ~ April 2019  •  6 months
 ##### Brigham Young University with [4th Wall FX] ( Provo, UT )